Does laser tattoo removal hurt?

 Generally, traditional laser methods which use higher amounts of energy result in more heat being trapped in the skin, which can induce pain.
 More recent technology uses much less energy and is much less damaging to the skin, therefore causing much less pain (with most people finding it only mildly uncomfortable).

 There’s lots you can do to manage pain throughout the laser tattoo removal process.
 You can take paracetamol or ibuprofen half an hour before your session - which can kick in at the right time, relieving pain during your treatment.
 Before taking any medication, including OTC pain relief, always check with a doctor.

 You can also request a local anaesthetic numbing cream, or, since they’re available over the counter, bring your own with you.
+At NAAMA, this isn't something we recommend - numbing cream can actually prevent the laser from pentrating the skin, and make treatments less effective.
 Most reputable clinics use a Zimmer Cryo system or similar.
-The Zimmer Cryo is a piece of kit which applies very coolair (-30 degrees Celsius) at the area being treated and is found to be very effective at both relieving pain, and speeding up the recovery of the skin.
+The Zimmer Cryo is a piece of kit which applies very cool air (-30 degrees Celsius) at the area being treated and is found to be very effective at both relieving pain, and speeding up the recovery of the skin.
 It works by relaxing the muscles, reducing swelling, and numbing the area to ease the sensation.